dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 - Use a least one bundle per site
 - Split your application in different bundles (site specific, functional, ...)
 - Reuse your code: create and maintain with love a Base Bundle with general functions
+- Refactor it frequently as you learn and the product evolves

 - Creating bundles is easy, don't work in the DemoBundle ;-)
 <li>